Sex robot

-Sex robots or sexbots are anthropomorphic robotic sex dolls that have human-like movement or behavior, and some degree of artificial intelligence.
-As of 2025, although elaborately instrumented sex dolls have been created by a number of inventors, no fully animated sex robots yet exist.
-Simple devices have been created which can speak, make facial expressions, or respond to touch.
+Sex robots, also known as sexbots, are anthropomorphic robots incorporating the features of sex dolls to emulate the expected movements and behaviors during sex.
+As of 2026, although elaborately instrumented sex dolls have been created by a number of inventors, no fully animated sex robots yet exist.
+Current prototypes are rudimentary in nature but have demonstrated the capacity to articulate spoken language, display facial expressions, and respond to tactile stimuli.
+The recent utilization of artificial intelligence has enhanced their realism.

-There is controversy as to whether developing them would be morally justifiable.
-In 2015, robot ethicist Kathleen Richardson called for a ban on the creation of anthropomorphic sex robots with concerns about normalizing relationships with machines and reinforcing female dehumanization.
-Questions about their ethics, effects, and possible legal regulations have been discussed since then.
+The ethical implications of developing such technology remain a subject of considerable controversy and debate both pro and con.
+The ethical implications, the impacts on intimacy, and the potential regulatory framework surrounding these practices have been subjects of considerable debate.

 Lexicology

 People who are sexually attracted to sexbots are sometimes referred to as digisexuals or robosexuals.

-Sexbots with a male shape design may be referred to as malebots or manbots.
 Gender neutral terms for sex robots include pleasure bot or sex droid.
 Sexbots with a female shape design have been referred to as chick-bots or fembots.
+Sexbots with a male shape design may be referred to as malebots or manbots.